-CONDITION EXCLUSION PERIOD Chicken Pox Exclude until fully recovered or at least five days after the eruption first appears Conjunctivitis Exclude until discharge from the eyes has ceased Vomiting Exclude until 48 hours after symptoms have ceased Diarrhoea Exclude until the diarrhoea has ceased Jaundice Exclude until receipt of a medical certificate of recovery but not before 7 days after the onset of jaundice Hepatitis A Exclusion not necessary
+CONDITION EXCLUSION PERIOD Chicken Pox Exclude until fully recovered or at least five days after the eruption first appears Conjunctivitis Exclude until discharge from the eyes has ceased COVID 19 If child displays any symptoms, exclude until negative test result received (and provided to school).
+Please refer to NSW Health website for information regarding Close Contacts of COVID 19 cases.
+Vomiting Exclude until 48 hours after symptoms have ceased Diarrhoea Exclude until the diarrhoea has ceased Jaundice Exclude until receipt of a medical certificate of recovery but not before 7 days after the onset of jaundice Hepatitis A Exclusion not necessary

-Hepatitis B Exclusion not necessary Hepatitis C Exclusion not necessary HIV Exclusion not necessary Impetigo Exclude until appropriate treatment has commenced and sores on ('school sores') exposed surfaces are covered with a dressing Measles Exclude for at least 4 days from the appearance of the rash Meningitis Exclude until well Mumps Exclude for at least 9 days after the onset of symptoms Ringworm Exclude until the day after treatment Scabies Exclude until the day after treatment Lice Exclude until the day after treatment Rubella Exclude until fully recovered or for at least 4 days after the onset of the rash Whooping Exclude for 5 days after starting antibiotic treatment Cough
+Hepatitis B Exclusion not necessary Hepatitis C Exclusion not necessary HIV Exclusion not necessary Impetigo Exclude until appropriate treatment has commenced and sores on ('school sores') exposed surfaces are covered with a dressing Measles Exclude for at least 4 days from the appearance of the rash Meningitis Exclude until well Mumps Exclude for at least 9 days after the onset of symptoms Ringworm Exclude until the day after treatment Scabies Exclude until the day after treatment Lice Exclude until the day after treatment Rubella Exclude until fully recovered or for at least 4 days after the onset of the rash Whooping Cough Exclude for 5 days after starting antibiotic treatment